Intro to Mental Performance Training

 6 weekly sessions

-Session handouts, kept in a folder athletes will bring back each week
+Session handouts, kept in a folder that athletes will bring back each week

 A Raising Strength t-shirt